puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The region in which to launch the instances.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`launch_configuration`
 *Required* The name of the launch configuration to use for the group.
+This is the value of the AWS Name tag.

 ##### `availability_zones`
 *Required* The availability zones in which to launch the instances.
 Accepts an array of availability zone codes.
 For valid availability zone codes, see [AWS Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).